apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 register custom privileges (see section [Privilege Management](../privilege.html#jackrabbit_api)).

 Note however, that the built-in permission evaluation will not enforce those custom privileges.
-Instead you have to enforce it in your application or by writing a custom authorization model (see section [Combining Multiple Authorization Models](composite.html))
+Instead you have to enforce it in your application or write a custom authorization model (see section [Combining Multiple Authorization Models](composite.html))

 In the example above you might find that publishing content cannot easily be secured using built-in privileges and end